 Something to keep in mind is that while other large fighting knives have protection for the hand, the kukri traditionally does not.
 Some variations and modern designs incorporate hand guards, but purely traditional Nepalese styles do not feature handguards, instead relying on motion or a shield to protect the hand.

-Before we get into some of the best options for a modern kukri, we should talk about why we’re selecting a modern kukri rather than a traditional one.
+We should talk about why we’re selecting mostly modern kukri on the list above rather than a traditional one.

 Kukris made in a traditional style tend to be less durable than modern kukris.
 This is because they were designed with certain parameters in mind.
 A traditional kukri, built more for combat, will not be as durable as one designed primarily as a tool.
 On top of this, getting a quality kukri built to historical dimensions is hard to do.
 Properly made or robust kukris are either unavailable, expensive, or antiques.
 No one wants to defend themselves with an antique.